Non-geodesic timelike observers and the ultralocal limit: Introduction

 In general, the Cropp-Visser ultralocal limit fails for non-geodesic timelike curves because the very first step, the introduction of Gaussian normal (or ``synchronous'') coordinates, is not possible along non-geodesic curves.
 However, there are very special and restricted situations in which an accelerated particle is subject to a four-force but the discussion of \cite{Cropp:2010yj,Cropp:2011er} still applies in the ultralocal limit and the geometry looks again like that of a Bianchi~I universe to this particle.
 This situation occurs when the four-force acting on the observer is tangential to its trajectory (i.e., parallel or anti-parallel to its four-tangent $u^\mu$), in which case synchronous coordinates can still be introduced and the derivation of the ultralocal limit in \cite{Cropp:2010yj,Cropp:2011er} proceeds as for geodesic timelike curves.

-In the following sections we recall the standard derivation of the ultralocal limit of \cite{Cropp:2010yj,Cropp:2011er}, presenting it in a different way (Sec.~\ref{sec:2}) and showing explicitly why the procedure fails for non-geodesic curves (Sec.~\ref{sec:3}); we then extend the validity of the Cropp-Visser limit to non-geodesic timelike curves with four-force parallel to the curve (Sec.~\ref{sec:4}).
+In the following sections we recall the standard derivation of the ultralocal limit of \cite{Cropp:2010yj,Cropp:2011er} (Sec.~\ref{sec:2}), showing explicitly why the procedure fails for non-geodesic curves (Sec.~\ref{sec:3}); we then extend the validity of the Cropp-Visser limit to non-geodesic timelike curves with four-force parallel to the curve (Sec.~\ref{sec:4}).
 Section~\ref{sec:5} muses about generic accelerated observers, while Sec.~\ref{sec:6} summarizes the results.

 We follow the notation of Ref.~\cite{Wald:1984rg}.
 Units are used in which the speed of light $c$ and Newton's constant $G$ are unity.
 Greek (spacetime) indices run from 0 to 3, while (purely spatial) Latin indices run from 1 to 3, $g_{\mu\nu}$ denotes the spacetime metric and $\nabla_{\alpha} $ the corresponding covariant derivative.